mahesh989/Parkinson_Disease/README.md

 To improve clarity, the column names were updated with more meaningful labels.
 The new column names provide insights into the acoustic attributes they represent.

 #### 1.5 Data Division
-In this dataset, PD indicator is a categorical column representing people with or without Parkinson disease.
-So,  the first thing we did is divide the dataset into two data subset: without Parkinson disease and with Parkinson disease.
-As seen from the figure, number of people with or without PD are nearly same in this sample set.
+The categorical column PD indication in this dataset denotes individuals with or without Parkinson disease.
+As a result, we started by splitting the dataset into two data subsets: those without Parkinson's disease and those with it.
+The chart shows that in this sample set, the proportion of persons with and without PD is virtually equal.

 ![Image Alt Text](Distribution_PD_Indicator.png)

 - `df1`: Voice samples from individuals without PD (Healthy).
 It contains 520 instances and 29 features.